dobin/detonator/doc/setup-proxmox.md

     proxmox_snapshot: latest
 ```

-So after scanning on `defender` profile, Detonator will automatically
+So after processing on `defender` profile, Detonator will automatically
 reset the VM with id `101` (with ip `10.10.10.100`, where DetonatorAgent runs)
 to the snapshot with name `latest`.